gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/US2 Sequence Diagrams.md

 # Sequence Diagrams
 ### Notation use
 Underlined classifiers: specific classifier instances.
-Specific as they're usually the instance that can be statically accessed from the singleton ``Vars``.
+Specific as they're usually the instance that can be statically accessed from the singleton ``Vars``, or themselves serve as a singleton (eg: Events, has static variables to represent events and isn't instantiated so in that regard there's only a singular Events instance from the point of view of the sequence diagram).
-Or, in the case of ``ApplicationListener`` in ``ApplicationCore``, the instances are processed once during setup.

 Not underlined: classifier instance roles.
-Can represent not just a specific instance, but a role performed by instances in that logic.
+Can represent not just a specific instance, but a role performed by a non-specific instance in that functionality.

-Classifiers without ``:`` : Statically accessed.
-Eg: ``Events``, a mediator class.

 ## Enter map
 ![seqEnterMap.svg](assets/seqEnterMap.svg)